Web3-W1zard/Web3-W1zard/README.md

 # 👋 Welcome to WebW1zard's Web!

 I'm **WebW1zard**, a Web3 engineer with **4 years of experience** weaving decentralized solutions with the **MERN stack** (MongoDB, Express.js, React, Node.js) and **EVM-based blockchain smart contracts**.
-Inspired by Peter Parker's tech-savvy web-slinging in *Spider-Man: Homecoming*, I craft secure, scalable, and user-friendly dApps and smart contracts for the Ethereum ecosystem.
+Inspired by Peter Parker's tech-savvy web-slinging in *Spider-Man*, I craft secure, scalable, and user-friendly dApps and smart contracts for the Ethereum ecosystem.

 ## 🕸️ About Me
 - 💻 **Expertise**: Building robust Web3 applications and smart contracts using Solidity and the MERN stack.